gmaslowski/gmaslowski.github.com/_posts/2019-03-15-k8s-init-containers.markdown

 ### Cause

 We quickly found out, that the node with the failing cassandra pod had udergone some maintenance work, including [Docker](https://docker.io) upgrade, which forced a docker daemon  restart.
 Bum.
 Got you.
 Deletion of the failing pod solved the issue (by recreating it).
 Tried restarting docker deamon on another node with cassandra - same issue.
-At least we're able to recreate it :).
+At least we're able to recreate the problem ;).

 ### We need to go deeper (we always do... always)